Watch Worship Services

 Click to View Bulletin

-Rev. Dr. Mike Hatfield will preach a sermon entitled, “The Week After”
+Rev. Dr. Mike Hatfield will preach a sermon entitled, “Who We Travel With Matters“

 Giving of our Resources